Irish Company Formation Glossary

 Irish companies require an individual (although corporate secretaries are allowed) over the age of 18 to act in the capacity of the company secretary.

-A company secretary occupies a pivotal position in an Irish company and has direct legal responsibility to maintain company records, file annual returns and/or carry out any other functions that may be elucidated within the memorandum & articles of association.
+A company secretary occupies a pivotal position in an Irish company and has direct legal responsibility to maintain company records, file annual returns and/or carry out any other functions that may be elucidated within the constitution.